Volvo S60: Production

 Production began in September 2018 and ended in June 2024 in Ridgeville, South Carolina.
 Production continued in China for Asian markets as well as Australia, places were traditional sedans still find buyers.
 The third generation of the Volvo S60 is the first Volvo manufactured in the United States.
 A 2.3 e6sqft plant built over 60,000 vehicles per year for both American and export markets.
 Capacity can go up to 100,000 vehicles per year if demand calls for it.
 The facility is Volvo's seventh, joining two European, three Chinese, and one Malaysian location.
-As of 2022, the plant employs nearly 1,500 people.
+As of 2022, the plant employed nearly 1,500 people.

 Trim levels

 The S60 is available in Core, Plus, Ultimate, and Polestar trim levels depending on the sales market.
-Other than the Polestar model, T6 Momentum model and the T6 R-Design all other S60 models can be purchased or leased in the traditional way.
-Polestar models will be offered solely through its Care by Volvo monthly subscription plan.
+Other than the Polestar, T6 Momentum, and T6 R-Design trims, all S60 models can be traditionally purchased or leased.
+Polestar models were offered solely through Volvo's Care by Volvo monthly subscription plan for the 2019 model year for the United States market.

 United Kingdom

-In the United Kingdom, the S60 was offered as R-Design, R-Design Plus, Inscription, Inscription Plus and Polestar Engineered, then from 2020, Plus and Ultimate.
+In the United Kingdom, the S60 was offered as R-Design, R-Design Plus, Inscription, Inscription Plus, and Polestar Engineered, then from 2020, Plus and Ultimate.

 Engines

 The S60 comes with four engine options: the t4, 187hp/190hp, the T5, which features a turbocharged 2.0-liter four-cylinder sending 252 hp to the front wheels (or all four wheels in some markets as an option), the T6, which features a Twincharged 2.0 I4, sending 316 hp to all 4 wheels, and the T8, a performance-oriented plug-in hybrid which combines a turbocharged four-cylinder and an electric motor, replacing the supercharger from the T6 at the rear, sending a combined 400 hp to all four wheels.
 The T8 produces 472 lbft and with a 11.6-kWh battery pack, it gets a range of 22 mi on the electric model.
 In 2022, the T8 hybrid engine was updated by removing its supercharger, which with its electrical engine, produces max 455 hp combined and 523 lbft torque.
 Battery pack was also increased to 18.8-kWh battery pack which improves the range to 41 mi.
-In 2023, Volvo removed conventional engines as an option, meaning mild hybrids are the base engine option in the US.
+In 2023, Volvo removed non-hybrid engines as propulsion offerings for the United States market, meaning mild hybrids were the base engine option.